dnelson86/ArepoVTK/README.md

 ./test.py --print-all-output --no-cleanup cosmo_box_star_formation_3d
 ```

 this takes about 20-30 minutes to run (on 16 cores).
 It will produce, among other outputs, the `z=0` snapshot: `arepo/run/examples/cosmo_box_star_formation_3d/output/snap_005.hdf5`.
-If you don't want to awit that long, you can skip running this test and download the HDF5 snapshot file directly:
+If you don't want to wait that long, you can skip running this test and download the HDF5 snapshot file directly:

 ```bash
 mkdir -p arepo/run/examples/cosmo_box_star_formation_3d/output